Salary Indemnity Plan (SIP)—Long-term

 to frequently asked questions regarding the long-term portion of the Salary

 Indemnity Plan.
-If your question is not answered, please contact our office at
+If your question is not answered, please contact the Income

-Am I eligible to receive Long-term disability (LTD) benefits?
+Am I eligible to receive SIP long-term disability

 BCTF members employed on a regular full-time or